-Solution treatment is a broad term in heat treating used to refer to the heating of a material to temperatures sufficient for the dissolution of its soluble phases.
-It is then held for a time until it is quenched, causing the material to retain the properties of the solution.
+Solution treatment is the heating of a material to temperatures sufficient for the dissolution of its soluble phases, and then held for a period before quenching, causing the material to retain the properties of the solution.

-Solution treatment procedures vary widely depending on the material being treated.
-Iron, nickel, cobalt, aluminum and other alloys commonly undergo some sort of solution treatment soon prior to manufacturing.
-The main variance in the type of solution treatment used stems from the temperature the material is heated to and the rate at which it is quenched.
+Solution treatment procedures vary depending on the material being treated.
+The main variance stems from the temperature the material is heated to and the rate at which it is quenched.

-The main differences in types of solution treatment concern the temperature the material is heated to, the amount of time it’s held at that temperature and the rate at which the material is cooled.
-All of these factors will vary based on the material that’s involved, so it’s important to choose an experienced heat treating partner for your solution treatment needs.
+There are many variances to address with solution treating.
+The main differences concern the temperature to which the material is heated, the amount of time it’s held at that temperature and the rate at which the material is cooled.
+All of these factors will vary based on the material that’s involved, so it’s important to choose an experienced heat treating partner you can rely on.

 - Multiple thermocouples to ensure uniform temperatures across entire lots